Help Center/ Cloud Container Engine_Autopilot/ Getting Started/ Scaling a Workload Using an HPA Policy

 After the Deployment is created, it is in the Running state in the Deployment list.

-Click the name (hpa-example) of the workload to go to its details page.
-On the Access Mode tab, you can view the external access address in the format of {EIP bound to the load balancer}:{Access port}.
+7. Click the workload name to go to the workload details page and obtain the external access address of hpa-example.
+On the Access Mode tab, you can view the external access address in the format of {EIP bound to the load balancer}:{Access port}. {EIP bound to the load balancer} indicates the public IP address of the load balancer, and {Access port} is the Service Port in 5.

+1. Install kubectl on the ECS.
 You can check whether kubectl has been installed by running kubectl version.
 If kubectl has been installed, you can skip this step.

 cd /home